Arthrex iBalanace Knee Lawyers No Longer Reviewing New Claims

-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing knee replacement lawsuits for individuals who have experienced problems with am Arthrex iBalance implant, which have been linked to reports of tibial failures, component loosening and other complications.
+The product liability lawyers at Saiontz & Kirk, P.A. previously reviewed knee replacement lawsuits for individuals who experienced problems with am Arthrex iBalance implant, which was linked to reports of tibial failures, component loosening and other complications.

 At least one Arthrex iBalance knee recall has been issued and the FDA has received a large number of reports involving knee implant failures.
-As a result of potential design defects, financial compensation may be available through an Arthrex IBalance knee lawsuit for individuals who have experienced:
+As a result of potential design defects, financial compensation was pursued through an Arthrex IBalance knee lawsuit for individuals who experienced:

 - Severe Pain

 - Knee Implant Failure

 - Revision Surgery